juanmf/RedmineIssueImporter/README.md

 RedmineIssueImporter
 ====================
-Use the Command Line and a config yml File to import CVS Sheets as Issues in Redmine.
+Use the Command Line and a config yml File to import CVS Sheets as Issues in Redmine. *With Custom Fields support*.
+And easily mapping your CSV different/corrupt fields values to the values accepted by Redmine (lists, boolean, date, etc..) fields
-With Custom Fields support.

 The Import process: